matdombrock/moonforge/README.md

 What is it?
 - A modular synthesizer
 - A tracker
+- A lab for exploring generative / procedural music
 - A live coding environment
 - A fun programming toy